httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 If the `Upload-Complete` request header field is set to true, the client intends to transfer the remaining representation data in one request.
 If the request content was fully received, the upload is marked as complete and the upload resource SHOULD generate the response that matches what the resource, that was targeted by the initial upload creation ({{upload-creation}}), would have generated if it had received the entire representation in the initial request.
 However, the response MUST include the `Upload-Complete` header field with a true value, allowing clients to identify whether a response, in particular error responses, is related to the resumable upload itself or the processing of the upload representation.

 If the `Upload-Complete` request header field is set to false, the client intends to transfer the remaining representation over multiple requests.
-If the request content was fully received, the upload resource acknowledges the appended data by sending a `2xx (Successful)` response.
+If the request content was fully received, the upload resource acknowledges the appended data by sending a `2xx (Successful)` response with the `Upload-Complete` header field set to false.

-If the request didn't complete the upload, any response, successful or not, MUST include the `Upload-Complete` header field with a false value, indicating that this response does not belong to the processing of the uploaded representation.

 The server MUST record the length according to {{upload-length}} if the `Upload-Length` or `Upload-Complete` header fields are included in the request.
 If the length is known, the server MUST prevent the offset from exceeding the upload length by stopping to append bytes once the offset reaches the length, rejecting the request, marking the upload resource invalid and rejecting any further interaction with it.
 It is not sufficient to rely on the `Content-Length` header field for enforcement because the header field might not be present.